Advice and answers from the Teamdeck Team

 Other functions

-count(group) - This function allows you to count all of the elements that belong to a chosen group (e.g. people or projects).
+count(group) - This function allows you to count all elements that belong to a chosen group (e.g. people or projects).
 Say you want to count how many people have been assigned to each project:

 count(nested(group: People))

-countif(nested(group: People), Timesheets:Time > 0)
+countif(nested(group: People), Timesheets:Time > 0)`

 Calculations like that allow you to spot which projects need extra manpower and which people are underutilized.